Skip to main content

 Tooltip aria-describedby Was on the Wrong Element

-Our Tooltip component wrapped its children in a div[role="presentation"] that handled mouse and focus events.
-The aria-describedby attribute lived on that wrapper, pointing at the tooltip's id.
-Everything looked correct in the DOM inspector.
+The Tooltip component wrapped its children in a div[role="presentation"] that handled the mouse and focus events, and the aria-describedby attribute lived on that wrapper, pointing at the tooltip's id.
+In the DOM inspector everything looked correct.

-Screen readers never announced the tooltip content.
-A VoiceOver user focusing a button with a tooltip heard "Save, button", nothing else. aria-describedby was on the role="presentation" wrapper, not the <button> inside it.
-Assistive technology ignores role="presentation" elements for accessibility tree purposes, so the association went nowhere.
+Screen readers never announced the tooltip content, though.
+A VoiceOver user focusing a button with a tooltip heard "Save, button" and nothing else, because aria-describedby sat on the role="presentation" wrapper rather than the <button> inside it.
+Assistive technology skips role="presentation" elements when it builds the accessibility tree, so the association went nowhere.

-The tooltip needs to inject aria-describedby onto whatever element the consumer passes as children.
-That means cloning the child element:
+The tooltip needs to inject aria-describedby onto whatever element the consumer passes as children, which means cloning the child element:

 const child = isValidElement(children)